-A statue was erected in Tamworth (and in many other parts of the country) in memory of the horses as well as the ANZAC corps who served in later wars.
-In the ANZAC parades every year, we can see re-enactments of the Light Horse Brigade in all their glory in full army gear.
+A statue was erected in Tamworth (along with others all over Australia) in memory of the horses as well as the ANZAC troops who served in later wars.
+In the ANZAC parades every year, we can see re-enactments of the Light Horse Brigade in all their glory, decked out in full army gear.

-What amazing horses to carry their soldier into no man’s land.
-Who watched the Light Horse Brigade in action at the Anzac Parades last week?
-Did anyone participate?
+What amazing horses to carry their soldiers into no man’s land.

 Reference: Wikipedia and the Australian War Memorial.

 Image Credits: 1.
 The Esperence Express 2.
 Pinterest 3.
 The 66 books